1926 St. Louis Cardinals Team Composite

 1914 Tigers Team Stats

-Here's another one that been on-deck for a while, enjoy!
-Ty sure did, he managed to run run to the end of the photo to be pictured twice.
+~ Here's another one that been on-deck for a while, enjoy!
+Ty Cobb sure did, he managed to run to the end of the photo so he'd be in the panoramic twice.

 L-R: Harry Heilmann (UT), Ty Cobb (CF), Hugh High (OF), Donie Bush (SS), Ralph Comstock (P), Lefty Williams (P), Ossie Vitt (IF), Oscar Stanage (C), George Dauss (P), Frank Gibson (C), Red McKee (C), Johnnie Williams (P), Pug Cavet (P), Ross Reynolds (P), Alex Main (P), George Burns (1B), Harry Coveleskie (P), Sam Crawford (RF), Fitziyons, Bobby Veach (LF), Del Gainer (C), Marty Kavanagh (2B), Deacon McGuire (P), Marc Hall (P), Jean Dubuc (P), Del Baker (C), Billy Purtell (3B) Harry Tuthill (trainer), Hughie Jennings (Mgr.), Ty Cobb (CF).